 * Subject to change

 We take participants’ experiences and needs seriously.
-Therefore, we carefully select the students to ensure a group of high-level practitioners, with a similar background regarding qualification, practical experience and interests.
+Therefore, we carefully select the students and participants to ensure high-level peer learning, and network opportunities,

 We also expect our participants to get actively involved.
 Various platforms are prepared for the exchange of experiences and knowledge, no matter if inside or outside of the classroom: group work, discussion rounds, presentations, case studies and an evening programme.
 Additionally, the limited group size will ensure easy access to trainers and experts.